MirkoMilanovic/Commission_Web_Application/README.md

      ii.
 2021-06 -> 1684
 3. City_commission page where the user can select the city name on the form and receive the GuestReady commission amount for this city.

-### Tests - pytest

-There is a separate "tests" folder with test scripts, that can be run with pytest

 ### Requirements:

 Python==3.8.1
 Django==4.0.4
-pytest==6.2.4